Quick Table of Contents

 How to customise the Jackson JSON mapper in Spring Web MVC

-Spring MVC using annotations is great for AJAX + JSON until you need to customise the JSON mapping.
+Spring MVC with annotations is great for AJAX + JSON until you need to customise the JSON mapping.

-If you are using Spring 3.1 take a look at configuring a message converter as part of mvc namespace config for an more elegant solution.
+If you are using Spring 3.1 take a look at configuring a message converter as part of the mvc namespace config for a more elegant solution.

 There is an option to add annotations directly to your model classes, but if you want to keep them separate you can do the following: